Carl XVI Gustaf

-Shortly after he became king in September 1973, the new 1974 Instrument of Government took effect, formally stripping Carl XVI Gustaf of his remaining executive power.
-As a result, he no longer performs many of the duties normally accorded to a head of state, such as the formal appointment of the prime minister, signing off on legislation, and being commander-in-chief of the nation's military.
-The new instrument explicitly limited the king to ceremonial functions and, among other things, to be regularly informed of affairs of state.
+Carl Gustaf acceded to the throne upon his grandfather's death on 15 September 1973.
+Shortly after he became king, the new 1974 Instrument of Government took effect, formally stripping the monarchy of its remaining executive powers.
+As a result, Carl Gustaf no longer performs many of the duties normally accorded to a head of state in parliamentary regimes, such as the formal appointment of the prime minister, signing legislation into law, and being commander-in-chief of the nation's military.
+The new instrument explicitly limited the king to ceremonial and representative functions, while he retained the right to be regularly informed of affairs of state.
 As head of the House of Bernadotte, Carl Gustaf has also been able to make a number of decisions about the titles and positions of its members.

-The King's heir apparent, after passage on 1 January 1980 of a new law establishing absolute primogeniture (the first such law passed in Western European history), is Crown Princess Victoria, the eldest child of the King and his wife, Queen Silvia.
-Before the passage of that law, Crown Princess Victoria's younger brother, Prince Carl Philip, was briefly the heir apparent, as of his birth in May 1979.
-Carl XVI Gustaf is the longest-reigning monarch in Swedish history, having surpassed King Magnus IV's reign of 44 years and 222 days on 26 April 2018.
+In June 1976, Carl Gustaf married Silvia Sommerlath.
+They have three children: Victoria, Carl Philip, and Madeleine.
+The king's heir apparent, after passage on 1 January 1980 of a new law establishing absolute primogeniture, is his eldest child, Crown Princess Victoria.
+Victoria's younger brother, Carl Philip, was briefly the heir apparent from his birth in May 1979 until the application of said law.